Essential Philosophy Reading for MBA Students

 2. The Emperor’s Handbook, Marcus Aurelius

 Read the story of the “philosopher king, “Marcus Aurelius, Emperor of Rome from 161-180 A.D.
 He writes about Stoicism, life, and leadership from a practical approach.
 A leader’s approach.
 How should you look at your life?
 How should you appreciate your life?
 How can you be a kind and generous leader?
-If you’re learning how to be a business leader, learn from one of the finest.
+If you’re learning how to be a business leader, learn from one of the finest and enchane your MBA study experience.

 3. A Work of Art in the Age of Mechanical Reproduction, Walter Benjamin